 “You don’t earn loyalty in a day.
 You earn loyalty day-by-day.” – Jeffrey Gitomer, Professional speaker on customer loyalty

-Attracting new customers to your business is vital; So is retaining them.
-By using a tiered program, you’ll be able to boost your engagement levels.
+Attracting new customers to your business is vital.
+But so is retaining them.
+By using a tiered loyalty program, you’ll be able to boost both retention and engagement.

-Tiering has been a success in the retail market and all successful companies heavily engaged in tiering to create segments within their brand.
+Tiering has been a success in the retail market.
+All successful companies heavily engaged in creating tiered programs to create segments within their brand.

 Depending on the number of flights made and the number of points accumulated, flyers are placed in different tiers.
 The more they fly, the more they accumulate points to rise in tiers and get better perks.

-For example, if the flying member is a Gold tier, they can enjoy free entry to the lounge, extra baggage, and can even upgrade to business class tickets at a discounted rate.
-Whereas a lower tier, like silver or bronze, will only offer the flyer fewer seating choices, lounge access, and probably extra 5 kgs on their luggage.
+For example, if the flying member is in the Gold tier, they can enjoy free entry to the lounge, extra baggage, and can even upgrade to business class tickets at a discounted rate.

 Airlines are among the best industries for loyalty programs, alongside hotels, restaurants, coffee shops, and more.
 And all of them can have the tiered option for their loyalty program.

 These are examples of how you can include tiers in your customer loyalty program to make it more appealing to your customers.

 When a customer is making or completing a purchase from your store or website, they’ll be looking forward to what the next tier is and what rewards will be unlocked.